-Designing a Hybrid Course
+Designing a Hybrid or Online Course

 The Center for Learning and Teaching (CLT) in support of our college's e-Learning efforts provides support for faculty in designing and developing hybrid and online courses.

-Note: A hybrid course must be listed as "AND WEB" in the course schedule.
+- A hybrid course must be listed as "AND WEB" in the course schedule.

-A hybrid course redesign project requires faculty to apply for a Teaching & Learning Innovation (TLI) grant in order to receive funding, time, and support.
-Hybrid redesign projects typically entail 50-500 hours of faculty work to complete.
+The Center for Learning & Teaching recommends that faculty members interested in pursuing a hybrid/online course redesign project apply for a Teaching & Learning Innovation (TLI) grant in order to receive funding, staff design/development time, and support.
+Hybrid/online redesign projects typically entail 50-500 hours of faculty work to complete.